 Confidentiality

 Student records are confidential and protected by the Family Educational Rights & Privacy Act (FERPA).
-Employees should take precautions to maintain confidentiality of all student records.
+Employees should take precautions to maintain confidentiality of all student information including written records.
 Parents or students who want to review student records should be directed to administration.

+Anyone who has a legitimate educational interest may be privy to student information.
 Employees, especially teachers and office staff, have access to confidential student and school files.
 Under no circumstance should personal or confidential information about students or staff be shared except when performing necessary professional duties.
-This includes meetings with parents.
+This includes meetings and conversations with parents.
 At no time is it permissible to mention another student’s name other than the one for whom the meeting is being held.

 Student Attendance